MoserMichael/openshift-memusage/MEM.md

 [mspan nextFreeFast](https://github.com/golang/go/blob/master/src/runtime/malloc.go) - if a free object is available in the mspan object then this function returns a pointer to it.

 Each span object owns a a memory page (span.base) that can be thought of as an array of elements of the same size (span.elemsize)
-For maintaining the next batch of 64 entries, the mspan has 64 bit integer structure member span.allocCache that is treated as a bitmap; if the 10th bit is zero that means that the 10th element can be allocated.
+For maintaining the next batch of 64 entries, the mspan has an array of 64 bit integer structure member span.allocCache that is treated as a bitmap; if the 10th bit is zero that means that the 10th element can be allocated.
 To make the lookup of the first free bit shorter they maintain the next free index span span.freeIndex and shift the bitmap to the left on each call.

-(didn't understand why they need a bitmap if they are not freeing any elements)
+Of course ther is no explicit function for freeing a object that is part of the bitmap, however the object might become unreachabel (i.e. no other object points at it); in this case it will be cleaned out by a garbage collection pass.

 [mcache nextFree](https://github.com/golang/go/blob/master/src/runtime/malloc.go) - we get here if the current batch of elements covered by bitmap span.allocCache didn't show any free elements, so span.allocCache is refilled - in [refillAllocCache](https://github.com/golang/go/blob/master/src/runtime/malloc.go) the next eight bytes are fetched from span.allocBits and negated (so that zero means a free slot).`[nextFreeIndex](https://github.com/golang/go/blob/master/src/runtime/malloc.go) persists until a free index slot has been found.